sajjadGG/book-python/data-types/str.rst

 * Python console uses ``'``
 * I use ``'`` in this book to be consistent with Python
 * ``doctest`` uses single quotes and throws error on double quotes
+* For triple-quoted strings, always use double quote characters to be consistent with the docstring convention in :pep:`257`

 When use double quotes?
 -----------------------